 Atlanta, GA.
 30348-5069

 If you need some additional help filing a dispute, consider hiring a professional credit repair company to do it for you.
-These folks work hard to get negative remarks and notations off your credit report.
+These folks work hard to remove tax lien, late payments and other negative remarks from your credit report.
 And, they tend to do it much faster than a consumer can, which is nice if time is of the essence.